It's normal to feel loss when you care about someone who has Alzheimer's disease. It's also normal to feel guilty, abandoned and angry.

 - Face your feelings.

-Think about all of your feelings — positive as well as negative.
-Let yourself be as sad as you want.
+Think about all of your feelings — positive and negative.
+Let yourself be as sad as you want, and accept feelings of guilt because they are normal.
 Work through your anger and frustration.
 These are healthy emotions.
 Know that it is common to feel conflicting emotions.
-It's okay to feel love and anger at the same time.
+It is okay to feel love and anger at the same time.

 - Prepare to experience feelings of loss more than once.